NeilRaiden/keyboard-layouts/README.md

 If you've already tried the **English Phonemic** keyboard layout, you might have noticed that a lot of English phonemes take 2 or even 3 IPA symbols.
 What a waste of space.
 That's where the Doom music—, əhɛm, that's where the **Shavian Alphabet** kicks in.

-The learning curve of Shavian Alphabet is definitely much steeper (in comparison to learning the English IPA symbols), but the benefits may outweigh that.
+The learning curve of Shavian Alphabet is definitely much steeper (in comparison to learning the English IPA symbols), but the benefits may far outweigh that.
 Here are some of them:

 1. Every English phoneme is represented by **a single symbol**.